eepp - Entropia Engine++

 Live demos (using emscripten)

 Since eepp supports emscripten you can take a quick look on some of the examples, demos and tools that the library currently provides.
-Please be aware that you’ll find some differences based on the limitations that emscripten have at the moment (no access to the file system, no custom cursors, etc).
+Please be aware that you’ll find some differences based on the limitations that emscripten have at the moment (no access to the file system, no custom cursors, etc) and also demos are not optimized for size and they’re bigger than they should be.
 Note: Please use a modern browser with good WebGL and WASM support (Chrome/ium 70+ or Firefox 80+).

 How to build it